-After recently watching manic American Hustle, intense Gravity and over the top The Wolf of Wall Street, I needed a sedative.
-Monuments Men was the perfect answer although the valium was a little strong.
+I needed a sedative after watching manic American Hustle, intense Gravity and over the top The Wolf of Wall Street.
+Monuments Men was the perfect answer.
 While I did not sleep (I never do) or snooze, I did hear some snoring in the theatre.
 Even the few scenes of violence were lethargic.
 When one of the main characters, Lieutenant Donald Jeffries (Hugh Bonneville) was killed, it was with a single shot behind a wall.
 Ho hum.
 No one in the theatre seemed to care and his fellow movie characters gave the most low keyed condolences.
 You could tell they were reading from a script, a poorly written one.
 The writing was bad.
 I was hoping at the end that at least President Truman’s lines would be inspiring.
 Not so.
 Truman wondered if saving 5 million pieces of art was worth the price of 2 dead soldiers.
 I don’t think he watched the movie.

 The film was based upon the true story of the greatest treasure hunt of all time.
 Lieutenant Frank Stokes (George Clooney) convinces President Truman to commission a group of 7 museum directors, curators and art historians to rescue the destruction and loss by the Nazis of artistic masterpieces during World War II.
 To do so, they would have to go behind enemy lines into Germany; an impossible task by persons more familiar with The Pieta than a M1machine gun.
 This was one of the more inspiring stories of the war.
 Too bad director George Clooney gave us mostly biopic and little emotion.
 This historic story deserved better.